treyrachall10/ufc-fantasy-app/backend/ufc_data_pipeline/instructions/ARCHITECTURE.md

 ### Role

-Scale-to-zero worker.
+Scale-to-zero worker (Pub/Sub consumer + Playwright scraper).

 ### Responsibility

-The Fighter Profile Scraper scrapes individual fighter profile pages.
+The Fighter Profile Scraper consumes Pub/Sub messages for individual fighter profile pages, scrapes metadata with Playwright, and updates fighter records via the main API service.

 ### Flow

-1. Receive a FighterProfileScrapeJob.
+1. Receive a Pub/Sub message: `{fighter_id, fighter_url}` (published by `fights_in_event`).
-2. Scrape the fighter profile URL.
-3. Update fighter metadata and profile stats.
+2. Create or resume a `FighterProfileScrapeJob` row (`RUNNING`).
+Skip only if another job for the same fighter is already `RUNNING`; reuse `RETRYING`; allow new runs after `COMPLETED`.
+3. Load the profile page with Playwright (Chromium).
+4. Parse name from `.b-content__title-highlight` (split into first/last), nickname from `.b-content__Nickname`, and tale-of-the-tape stats from `ul.b-list__box-list`.
+5. `PATCH /api/fighters/<fighter_id>/SetFighterProfile`.
-4. Mark the job completed or failed.
+6. Mark the job `COMPLETED` or `FAILED` / `RETRYING`.

 ### Required Modes

 This worker should support:

-- processing one fighter profile job
+- processing one fighter profile job from Pub/Sub
-- bulk processing fighters missing profile data
+- bulk processing fighters missing profile data (future / not yet implemented as a separate entry point)

+### Local / Docker notes

+- Pub/Sub emulator host must be `localhost:8085` on the host and `pubsub:8085` inside docker-compose.
+- Chromium must be installed in the Docker image (`playwright install --with-deps chromium` in `backend/Dockerfile`).
+- Worker idles out after 60s without messages (scale-to-zero behavior).

 ## 5. DB Event Watcher